Leadz04/ecommerce-store/FEATURE_ISSUES_REPORT.md

 The following features have been verified and appear to be working correctly:

-1. ✅ **Product Comparison** - Implementation looks correct
-2. ✅ **Recently Viewed Products** - Store and UI components are properly implemented
+1. ✅ **Recently Viewed Products** - Store and UI components are properly implemented
-3. ✅ **Product Recommendations** - API endpoints and components are functional (minor sorting issue noted above)
+2. ✅ **Product Recommendations** - API endpoints and components are functional (minor sorting issue noted above)
-4. ✅ **Social Share Buttons** - Component is properly implemented
+3. ✅ **Social Share Buttons** - Component is properly implemented
-5. ✅ **"X sold in last 24 hours" Counter** - API and component are working correctly
+4. ✅ **"X sold in last 24 hours" Counter** - API and component are working correctly
-6. ✅ **Product Questions & Answers** - Full Q&A system is implemented
+5. ✅ **Product Questions & Answers** - Full Q&A system is implemented
-7. ✅ **Guest Checkout** - Guest checkout flow is implemented (email validation could be improved)
+6. ✅ **Guest Checkout** - Guest checkout flow is implemented (email validation could be improved)
-8. ✅ **Saved Payment Methods** - Payment method saving and retrieval is working
+7. ✅ **Saved Payment Methods** - Payment method saving and retrieval is working
-9. ✅ **Order Notes/Comments** - Field is present in checkout form
+8. ✅ **Order Notes/Comments** - Field is present in checkout form
-10. ✅ **Delivery Instructions** - Field is present in checkout form
+9. ✅ **Delivery Instructions** - Field is present in checkout form
-11. ✅ **Separate Billing Address** - Billing address form is implemented
+10. ✅ **Separate Billing Address** - Billing address form is implemented
-12. ✅ **Estimated Delivery Date Selection** - Date selection dropdown is working
+11. ✅ **Estimated Delivery Date Selection** - Date selection dropdown is working
-13. ✅ **Delivery Confirmation Email** - Email template and sending logic are implemented
+12. ✅ **Delivery Confirmation Email** - Email template and sending logic are implemented
-14. ✅ **Reorder Functionality** - Reorder button and logic are working
+13. ✅ **Reorder Functionality** - Reorder button and logic are working
-15. ✅ **Cancel Order** - Cancel functionality works (has bug with previousStatus)
+14. ✅ **Cancel Order** - Cancel functionality works (has bug with previousStatus)
-16. ✅ **Cart Abandonment Recovery** - Tracking and email sending are implemented
+15. ✅ **Cart Abandonment Recovery** - Tracking and email sending are implemented
-17. ✅ **Estimated Delivery Date in Cart** - Display is working correctly
+16. ✅ **Estimated Delivery Date in Cart** - Display is working correctly
-18. ✅ **Live Chat Support** - Chat widget is implemented and functional
+17. ✅ **Live Chat Support** - Chat widget is implemented and functional
-19. ✅ **Support Tickets** - Full ticket management system is working
+18. ✅ **Support Tickets** - Full ticket management system is working
-20. ✅ **Knowledge Base** - Searchable articles and FAQs are implemented
+19. ✅ **Knowledge Base** - Searchable articles and FAQs are implemented
-21. ✅ **Personalized Homepage** - Dynamic content based on user preferences is working
+20. ✅ **Personalized Homepage** - Dynamic content based on user preferences is working

 ---